dexterlabora/meraki-tools-gas-vue-webpack/README.md

 - Vue provides a framework for rapid development of an interactive front-end for the app
 - Webpack bundles the backend and frontend code into two bundles of ES5 JavaScript

+## Installation

+I'm assuming you have Yarn, Webpack, and Clasp installed and can run them from the command line with `yarn`, `webpack`, and `clasp` respectively.

+1. Clone this repo
+2. Load dependencies with `yarn install`
+3. Make the JS bundles with `yarn build`
+4. Update `clasp/.clasp.json`, setting `"scriptId"` to your project's ID (so if your project's URL was https://script.google.com/d/foo123bar321) then `"scriptId"` should be `"foo123bar321"`)
+5. Build and deploy with `yarn clush`

 ## Why do this?

 ### How is this better than building an app with Node and communicating with Google through its APIs?